ammar-tanwar/bloglearnbay/posts/top-8-machine-learning-tools-you-should-know-in-2023.md

 ## 4. IBM Watson

-IBM Watson is one of the essential **machine learning tools** that help users solve business problems.
+IBM Watson is one of the essential <b>machine learning tools</b> that help users solve business problems.
 Data shaping services and tools like Spark also help build and run machine learning models.
 In addition, open-source tools such as Spark, RStudio, and Python are brought together in an integrated environment.

 ### Features:-